Resilient Rivers

 Resilience Planning for the Fort Huachuca Sentinel Landscape

-Holly supports the work of the Fort Huachuca Sentinel Landscape Partnership, led by the US Department of Defense, Department of the Interior, and the Department of Agriculture, to strengthen military readiness, conserve natural resources, and enhance resilience to climate change across a 3-million acre landscape in southeastern Arizona.
-These science-based planning efforts engage a broad group of public and private partners in the prioritization and implementation of strategies for increasing resiliency for "Sky Island" grassland, forest, and riparian ecosystems. .
+During 2023-2024 Holly supported the work of the Fort Huachuca Sentinel Landscape Partnership, led by the US Department of Defense, Department of the Interior, and the Department of Agriculture, to enhance climate change resilience, conserve natural resources, and strengthen military readiness across a 3-million acre landscape in southeastern Arizona.
+These science-based conservation planning efforts involved a diverse group of public and private partners, to prioritize and implement strategies for ecological restoration and sustainable water management for regional 'Sky Island' grassland, forest, and riparian ecosystems.

 Global Groundwater Guidance for The Nature Conservancy

-Holly was selected for a Coda Fellowship with The Nature Conservancy from 2021-2022, and focused on developing guidance for groundwater management to conserve freshwater systems globally.
-Holly worked with conservation practitioners within the Conservancy from around the world to address many aspects of groundwater science and management, including monitoring and metrics, and the assessment of resilience of freshwater systems to a changing climate. . .
+Holly was selected for a Coda Fellowship with The Nature Conservancy from 2021-2022, where she focused on developing guidance for sustainable water management to conserve freshwater systems globally.
+During her fellowship, Holly collaborated with conservation practitioners from around the world to tackle various aspects of groundwater science and management.
+This included monitoring and metrics as well as assessing the climate change resilience of freshwater systems in the face of a changing climate, all while promoting ecological restoration efforts.

 Binational Citizen Science: San Pedro River Wet Dry Mapping, Sonora, Mexico and Arizona, USA

-As Restoration Ecologist with The Nature Conservancy, Holly initiated the binational San Pedro River Wet Dry Mapping Program with the U.S. Bureau of Land Management, a citizen science program still active 25 years later, with dozens of participating groups and agencies and hundreds of volunteers.
-For maps that are annually produced by The Nature Conservancy as a result of this ongoing effort, showing the wetted length of this river at the driest time of year, go to: https://azconservation.org/project/wet_dry_mapping/.
+As a Restoration Ecologist with The Nature Conservancy, Holly initiated the binational San Pedro River Wet Dry Mapping Program in collaboration with the U.S. Bureau of Land Management in 1999.
+This citizen science program, which focuses on the water needs of a riparian ecosystem under a changing climate, continues to remain active 27 years later, engaging dozens of participating groups and agencies along with hundreds of volunteers.
+For the maps that The Nature Conservancy produces annually as part of this ongoing effort, showcasing the wetted length of this river during the driest time of year and supporting sustainable water management, visit: https://azconservation.org/project/wet_dry_mapping/

 Collaborative Science with the Upper San Pedro Partnership, Arizona

-During her tenure with The Nature Conservancy, Holly was a founding member of the Upper San Pedro Partnership (https://uppersanpedropartnership.org/), and served multiple leadership positions for this collaborative effort, that engaged 21 local, state and federal member agencies and organizations for more than 20 years.
-She served as Chairperson for their Technical and Executive Committees, and coordinated the development of interagency research, including monitoring, modeling and decision support systems, and helped secure million-dollar budgets to support the technical needs of federal and local agency programs and projects.
-Holly continues to serve as one of the Science Advisors for the Partnership's Technical Committee.
+During her tenure with The Nature Conservancy, Holly was a founding member of the Upper San Pedro Partnership (https://uppersanpedropartnership.org/) in 1998 and has held multiple leadership positions in this collaborative effort, which continues to engage dozens of local, state, and federal member agencies and organizations since its inception.
+She served as Chairperson for their Technical and Executive Committees, where she coordinated the development of interagency research, modeling and monitoring to better understand climate change resilience, ecological restoration needs, and sustainable water management.
+Holly played a pivotal role in securing million-dollar budgets to support the technical needs of various federal and local agency programs and projects.
+She continues to serve as one of the Science Advisors for the Partnership's Technical Committee.

 Riparian Ecosystem Modeling- Yampa River, Colorado

-Thanks to a scholarship from The Nature Conservancy's Ecosystem Research Program, Holly developed an interdisciplinary ecosystem model for the Yampa River that included geomorphology, hydrology, and riparian ecology, as part of her PhD dissertation from Colorado State University's College of Forestry and Natural Resources.
-She published this research in the journal Conservation Biology "Prescribing flood regimes to sustain riparian ecosystems along meandering rivers".
-14: 1467-1478.
+Thanks to a scholarship from The Nature Conservancy's Ecosystem Research Program, Holly developed an interdisciplinary ecosystem model for the Yampa River that incorporated geomorphology, hydrology, and riparian ecology as part of her PhD dissertation from Colorado State University's College of Forestry and Natural Resources.
+This research, which emphasized effective ecological restoration and sustainable water management, was published in the journal Conservation Biology in the article titled "Prescribing flood regimes to sustain riparian ecosystems along meandering rivers" (14: 1467-1478).

 My Work